ccqpein/code-it-later-rs/README.md

 ## Usage ##

 Write code as usual.
 The comment line that you want to leave mark in, left `:=` symbol after comment symbol.

+Then run `codeitlater` command in terminal get those crumbs back.

 For example: